 During 2008, the Burnet Institute entered into an arrangement with its bank to borrow \$35.25 million at the prevailing 90-day BBSW plus 0.85 per cent line fee.
 This bank loan is secured by a fixed and floating charge over all of the Burnet Institute's assets.
 The loan translated from a construction facility to a term facility in May 2011 and is for a period of 10 years.
-Refer to Note 15 for details of the swap and cap associated with this loan.
+Refer to Note 14 for details of the swap associated with this loan.
 Principle is repaid over the course of the term facility according to an agreed schedule as set out in the Loan Agreement.
-Management monitor the loan facility on a regular basis to ensure that all loan covenants and reporting requirements are met.
+Management monitor the loan facility to ensure that all loan covenants and reporting requirements are met.